 My day job is as the lead branded content editor for Matador Network, where I produce campaigns for clients like Visit California and REI.

-I also contribute to BBC History, National Geographic online, Time Out London, Orion online, Nerve, and Roads & Kingdoms.
+I also contribute to Outside Online, BBC History, National Geographic online, Time Out London, Orion online, Nerve, and Roads & Kingdoms.
 Typically I write about nature and place, from the rise of North America’s coywolf to why I think everyone should spend their holidays sleeping alone in a car.